 The biggest thing that hit home to me was that in order to make a success of this I did not need to be glued to my PC all day every day.
 Take an average month; if I could trade just twenty days out of the month and make an average profit of just 0.5pt per day then that would give me a monthly profit of 10pts.

-I very rarely traded correct score trades and concentrated more on the football trading strategies that Kevin created.
-There are plenty of set and forget strategies available to us all on Team Stats.
-In the early days, the 'BOGGY' strategy was a particular favourite of mine as I could set that up and leave it to run whilst out and about, as was 'Dr1p'.
+I very rarely traded correct score trades and concentrated more on the strategies that Kevin created which are almost set-and-forget.
+In the early days, the FH00 strategy was a particular favourite of mine as I could set that up and leave it to run whilst out and about.